Piaget’s Theory of Moral Development

 The stage of heteronomous morality, also known as moral realism or other-directed morality, is typical of children between the ages of 5 and 10.

 Younger children’s thinking is based on the results of their actions and the way these actions affect them.
 The outcome is more important than the intention.
-A behavior is judged as either good or bad only in terms of consequences.
+A behavior is judged as good or bad only regarding consequences.
 There is no room for negotiation or compromise.
 Eating one cookie from the jar because a child is hungry is just as wrong as stealing all the cookies from the jar by a naughty child.
-Taking cookies is forbidden and therefore always wrong, regardless of the intention.
+Taking cookies is forbidden and, therefore, always wrong, regardless of the intention.

 In middle childhood, children typically believe in the sanctity of rules.
-Rules are made by an authority figure, such as a parent or teacher.
+An authority figure, such as a parent or teacher, makes rules.
 These rules must be followed and cannot be changed, they are absolute and unbreakable.

-At this stage, children’s firm belief that they must follow the rules is based upon their understanding of the consequences.
+At this stage, children's firm belief that they must follow the rules is based upon their understanding of the consequences.
 Not following the rules will lead to negative outcomes.
-Most younger children will obey the rules simply in order to avoid punishment.
+Most younger children will obey the rules simply to avoid punishment.
 Even when completely alone, a child who breaks a rule—takes the forbidden cookie from the cookie jar, for example—will expect to be punished.
-The physical presence of an authority figure has no importance because morality is imposed from the outside.
+An authority figure's physical presence is unimportant because morality is imposed from the outside.

 But as they develop and mature, children move to a higher level of morality.